-Today we will transfer to the Holy city to visit the sites associated with our Lord' passion.
-Our first stop will be at the church of the Holy Sepulcher, a large ecclesiastical complex, that among other wondrous things, encompasses some of the most important places of the Christendom: the Golgotha, the stone of anointing and the Tomb of the Lord, place of His Glorious Resurrection.
-After our visit to the Church of the Resurrection, we will explore other sites associated with Lord' Passion: the Judgement gate, the Prison, Lithostrotos, and the sheep's pool or "Bethesda" - site where our Lord healed the paralytic (John 5).
-Dinner and overnight at the hotel in Bethlehem.
+Today we will visit the Holy city to pray at the sites associated with our Lord' passion.
+Our first stop will be at the church of the Holy Sepulcher, a large ecclesiastical complex, that among other wondrous things, encompasses some of the most important places of the Christendom: the Golgotha (Matthew 27:33, Mark 15:22, Luke 23:33, John 19:17), the stone of anointing and the Tomb of the Lord (Mark

+15:46 and John 19:41), place of His Glorious Resurrection.
+After our visit to the Church of the Resurrection, we will explore other sites associated with Lord's Passion: The Judgement gate, the Prison, Lithostrotos (John 19:13), and the sheep's pool or "Bethesda" - site where our Lord healed the paralytic (John 5).
+Dinner and overnight at the hotel in Jerusalem.

-Day 7 - Sunday, May 3, 2020
+Day 9 - Thursday, May 1, 2025